dirakx1/Devops/README.md

 * Nomad
 * Openshift
 * Rancher
-* Amazon Elastic Container Service
-Amazon Elastic Container Service (ECS) is a hosted service provided by Amazon Web Services (AWS) to run Docker containers at scale on its infrastructure.
+* Amazon Elastic Container Service (ECS) is a hosted service provided by Amazon Web Services (AWS) to run Docker containers at scale on its infrastructure.
-* Azure Container Instances
-Azure Container Instance (ACI) is a basic container orchestration service provided by Microsoft Azure.
+* Azure Container Instances (ACI) is a basic container orchestration service provided by Microsoft Azure.
-* Azure Service Fabric
-Azure Service Fabric is an open source container orchestrator provided by Microsoft Azure.
+* Azure Service Fabric is an open source container orchestrator provided by Microsoft Azure.
 * Marathon

 ### Log management